FxEmbed/fastgif/README.md

 # FastGIF

-A Rust-based service to quickly turn X/Twitter mp4s to GIFs on the fly
+A Rust-based service to quickly convert X/Twitter mp4s to GIFs on the fly

 Basically, how this works is:
 - You pass along video.twimg.com URLs